 High winds are common year-round, and their effects can be seen in the flora atop Spruce Knob.
 Constant exposure to strong westerly winds has left the spruce trees that gave the peak its name clinging to the rock, with branches on just their east sides.

 West Virginia Forest Road 104 runs up the mountain to a parking lot with picnic (and rustic restroom) facilities, and it’s a quick walk to the observation tower at the summit for a wide view of the surrounding Allegheny Mountains.
-There is also a short (.5 mile) gravel nature walk around the summit, beginning and ending at the parking lot.
+There is also a short (half a mile) gravel nature walk around the summit, beginning and ending at the parking lot.

 Know Before You Go

 In the area there are multiple road signs directing you to Spruce Knob.
 From Seneca Rocks, WV, go south on US Route 33.
 Past the town of Riverton, turn right on Briery Gap Road, then follow it to Forest Road 112.
 Turn left and follow 112 to Forest Road 104.
 Follow 104 to the summit parking lot.
 There are no fees/charges for any aspect of this visit.